TIBHannover/oersi-frontend/README.md

 ### React JS:

-The WebApp is made with React JS and using ReactiveSearch to connect to Elasticsearch.
+The Web App is made with React JS and using Reactive Search to connect to Elasticsearch.
 It provides the user interface to make search queries or add items to Elasticsearch.

 ## Available Scripts